humanprotocol/human-protocol/packages/examples/cvat/exchange-oracle/README.md

 The dev setup mounts the local directory to speed the things up.

-#### Regenerating the audio-validation fixture
+#### Regenerating the test fixtures

-The recording oracle's audio-transcription validation test runs against a golden fixture — real builder output (`gt.tsv`, `assignments.json`, `task_clips.json`, `manifest.json`) vendored under `recording-oracle/tests/assets/cloud/audio_validation/`.
-Regenerate it whenever the builder output layout or the shared audio task setup (`tests/utils/audio_transcription.py`) changes.
+Recording Oracle tests run against the fixtures produced by the Exchange Oracle implementation.

-The wrapper script `tests/assets/utils/gen_audio_validation_fixture.py` runs the real EO builder once (against a mocked CVAT) and writes the fixture.
-Easiest is to run it inside the test-suite container, which already has the env, minio and postgres — it overrides the service's `pytest` command, applies migrations, and writes to a mounted output dir (the recording-oracle tree isn't visible in the container, so mount it and pass its path):
+Regenerate them whenever the builder output layout or the shared task setups change.

 ```sh
 docker compose -p eo-test \